kupehtci/DOCUMENTATION/AZURE/AZURE - Network Security Group.md

 This groups enable inbound or outbound traffic to be enabled or denied.

-In order to use this group, the set of rules that apply to it, need to be defined afterwards [[AKS - Network Security Rule]].
+In order to use this group, the set of rules that apply to it, need to be defined afterwards [[AZURE - Network Security Rule]].

 This is the format to create the `azurerm_network_security_group` resource: